Skip to navigation Skip to content

 DAP is not payable for a child born or adopted on or after 1 July 2023.
 Fathers and partners will need to claim Paid Parental Leave (PPL).

-This payment recognises and supports the important role dads and partners have with the care of their children.
-It helps working dads and partners to take time off work to support new mothers and be involved in the care of their new baby or recently adopted child.
+This payment recognised and supported the important role dads and partners have with the care of their children.
+It helped working dads and partners to take time off work to support new mothers and be involved in the care of their new baby or recently adopted child.

 Overview of payment

-DAP is paid under the Paid Parental Leave scheme.
-It is provided to the dad or partner caring for a child born or adopted on or after 1 January 2013 and before 1 July 2023.
+DAP was paid under the Paid Parental Leave scheme.
+It was provided to the dad or partner caring for a child born or adopted on or after 1 January 2013 and before 1 July 2023.

-The dad or partner is required to lodge a claim and be assessed as meeting the eligibility criteria.
+The dad or partner was required to lodge a claim and be assessed as meeting the eligibility criteria.

-The payment is taxable and paid as a lump sum at the national minimum wage for a maximum of 2 weeks.
-DAP payments are delivered by Services Australia.
+The payment was taxable and paid as a lump sum at the national minimum wage for a maximum of 2 weeks.
+DAP payments were delivered by Services Australia.

 2023 changes